 IPI Ketamine Medical Provider Online Training

-Welcome to the world’s first comprehensive online CME ketamine medical provider training program for psychiatrists, anesthesiologists, physicians, CRNA’s, NP’s, PA’s, and other allied healthcare providers.
-This program is designed to prepare you for certification and establish a standard of care and best practices for ketamine protocols for mental health conditions and pain syndromes.
+Welcome to the world’s first comprehensive online CME ketamine medical provider training program for psychiatrists, anesthesiologists, other physicians, CRNA’s, NP’s, PA’s, and other allied healthcare providers.
+This program is designed to establish a standard of care and best practices for ketamine protocols for mental health conditions and pain syndromes.

-We are currently accepting participants.
-Please register early as spaces are limited.
+Our program is fully asynchronous with continuous enrollment.
+You can register below.
 This page has information about the course overview, who the program is designed for, and more.

 Who should join the Ketamine Medical Provider Training?